A

 Very, Secret Sex Lives of Medieval Women

-Sex, Contraception and Sexuality
+Sex, Sexual Health, Contraception and Sexuality

-CHURCH PROHIBITIONS - SEXUAL HEALTH - PROCREATION
+CHURCH PROHIBITIONS - SEXUAL HEALTH - APHRODISIACS

 CONTRACEPTIVES & ABORTIVES - PROSTITUTE- THE CULT OF THE VIRGIN